dpdicken/553-a3/README.md

 <h2> Limitations </h2>
 kcachegrind is a usefull tool that allows you to see important information about your program that can help review possible optimizations.
 However there are some limitations to this tool, most of which arise from valgrinds cache profiling.
 1. This is fairly obvious, but this tool only reports relevent information to creating optimizations.
 It does not offer solutions on how to actually improve your code.

+2. If the code is not distributed throughout many functions, it can be hard to get useful information.

-2. cachgrind doesn't account for kernel activity -- the effect of system calls on the cache and branch predictor contents is ignored.
+3. cachgrind doesn't account for kernel activity -- the effect of system calls on the cache and branch predictor contents is ignored.

-3. It doesn't account for other process activity.
+4. It doesn't account for other process activity.
 This is probably desirable when considering a single program.

-4. Most caches and branch predictors are physically indexed, but Cachegrind simulates caches using virtual addresses.
+5. Most caches and branch predictors are physically indexed, but Cachegrind simulates caches using virtual addresses.
 It doesn't account for virtual-to-physical address mappings.
 Hence the simulation is not a true representation of what's happening in the cache.

 <h2> Connections </h2>
 This